A lattice Boltzmann study of particle settling in a fluctuating multicomponent fluid under confinement: Conclusions

 \section{Conclusions}

 We studied the settling of a spherical particle with diameter $d$ in a fluctuating multicomponent fluid.
-The system is driven by a constant volume force $\fg$ in a confined channel with a square cross-sectional area $L \times L$.
-Our simulations hinge on the fluctuating lattice Boltzmann methodology (FLBM) coupled with a finite-size particle model with tuneable wettability~\cite{jansen2011bijels}.
+The system is driven by a constant body force in a confined channel with a square cross-sectional area $L \times L$.
+Our simulations hinge on the fluctuating lattice Boltzmann methodology (FLBM) coupled with a finite-size particle model with tunable wettability~\cite{jansen2011bijels}.
+This methodological coupling has never been tested in the literature: due to the fluctuating nature of the lattice Boltzmann populations, it requires careful numerical verification in the assessment of its hydrodynamical properties.
 We have first validated the numerical set-up in the absence of thermal fluctuations.
 In agreement with earlier numerical studies~\cite{aidun1998direct} on single component LBM, our numerical simulations with the multicomponent LBM well reproduce the frictional properties of a confined particle~\cite{miyamura1981experimental}.
-We have then switched-on thermal fluctuations, and we have systematically characterized the steady-state statistical properties (i.e. average and fluctuations) of the particle's velocity at changing the thermal energy $\kbt$, the degree of confinement $d/L$, the volume force $\fg$.
+We have then switched-on thermal fluctuations, and we have systematically characterized the steady-state statistical properties (i.e. average and fluctuations) of the particle's velocity at changing the thermal energy $\kbt$, the degree of confinement $d/L$, the body force.
 The results of the numerical simulations show a neat matching with the predictions of a simplified Langevin-type scenario, accounting for the motion of a particle subject to the linear frictional law induced by confinement and in the presence of a stochastic force satisfying the fluctuation-dissipation theorem~\cite{kubo1966fluctuation}.
-We think this is a nontrivial result since the coarse-grained description of FLBM requires some "hydrodynamical assumption", and this could be well violated by the presence of mesoscale fields that do not vary smoothly in space and time.
+We think this is a non-straightforward result since the coarse-grained description of FLBM requires some "hydrodynamical assumption", and this could be well violated by the presence of mesoscale fields that do not vary smoothly in space and time.
 On a quantitative basis, results in the presence of confinement show that the numerical tool is quite versatile in handling quantitative changes in frictional properties across orders of magnitude.
 Correspondingly, the measured ratio between the velocity fluctuations and the mean velocity comes out to be dramatically increased in the presence of confinement.
-Having accomplished these steps, the natural follow-up could be represented by the numerical simulations of the particle motion in the presence of a heterogeneous interface~\cite{boniello2015brownian}.
+Taken all together, the ``ensemble'' of simulations here proposed underscore the robustness and versatility of the proposed methodology in concrete applications involving the motion of colloidal particles in presence of confinement and multicomponent fluids.\\ \R{In future work, it would be interesting to explore regimes where noise effects produce a Brownian time larger than the Stokes' time.
+This would allow also to study lubrication effects coming from particle/wall interactions.} \R{Another follow-up could be represented by the numerical simulations of the particle motion settling at the interface separating two immiscible fluids~\cite{boniello2015brownian}, where a change of wettability is expected to lead to more sizeable effects than those observed in the present study}.
 This makes the presented numerical results particularly relevant on the future perspective of achieving a further upgrade of the FLBM simulations as quantitative tools for the study of complex fluids with colloidal particles.